openapx/r-service-txflow/README.md

 `WORKERS` specifies the number of parallel R Plumber worker sessions to launch.
 A worker equates to the number of requests the service can serve concurrently.
 Note that Plumber and the way the API has been written, it is one request per R session.

+The txflow service utilizes nginx for load balancing and SSL termination.

 <br/>